Bread Technologyintermediate-to-advancedprofessional bakers26 min read · updated 2026-06-26

 DHAA + 2 R-SH (gluten free thiols) → Ascorbic acid + R-S-S-R (disulphide crosslinks)

-Dosage: BAKERpedia reports typical usage up to 150 ppm with the US FDA maximum set at 200 ppm under 21 CFR 137.105 (enriched flour) and 21 CFR 137.200 (whole wheat flour). [src-050] In the EU/UK, ascorbic acid (E300) in bread category 07.1 is regulated at quantum satis under Regulation (EC) No 1333/2008 Annex II — there is no fixed numeric ceiling.
+Dosage: BAKERpedia reports typical usage up to 150 ppm with the US FDA maximum set at 200 ppm under 21 CFR 137.105 (enriched flour) and 21 CFR 137.200 (whole wheat flour).
+In the EU/UK, ascorbic acid (E300) in bread category 07.1 is regulated at quantum satis under Regulation (EC) No 1333/2008 Annex II — there is no fixed numeric ceiling.
 Formulations should be optimised for technical need, not pushed to a legal maximum.
-FLAG FOR HUMAN REVIEW: the 200 ppm figure is a US-specific ceiling; EU/UK bakers operate under quantum satis with no equivalent numeric limit.
+The 200 ppm figure is a US-specific ceiling; EU/UK bakers operate under quantum satis with no equivalent numeric limit.

 3.2 Glucose oxidase — the clean-label oxidant